Magic church bus in jamaica

 Brother Patrick (Warsop Preacher)preached a good salvation message and we are thankful for the reproving work of the Holy Spirit.
 I’m convinced others should have been on the altar but held back.

+A large number of them rode the magic church bus tonight.
 The youth who love the truth we preach refer to the 17 seater van as the "magic church bus" it has been a blessing for us to get it up and running again.
 Tonight 35 Jamaican young boys and girls from four different communities rode the magic church bus with us.

+It has taken a long time to repair the magic church bus; the engine blew after two years of use a new engine was purchased and gear box, then to find a reliable mechanic; but it has been worth the wait.
 The interest from the new community, (where we are conducting revival this month and next) for me has been heart-warming as we trust in the Lord to help us get underway with another mission in Jamaica.
 Although we have no word of any being saved six have sought the Lord this week.
 One of them was the grandson of Brother Williams (our deceased Craighead member of the past Silent Hill mission).

+Brother Williams was the former singing companion of Brother “Happy” Green who by the way is still with us at 76.
 Brother Williams was in his 70’s when he fell on the altar at Silent Hill during a tent meeting there and got saved.
 He was a gentle snowy white haired old gent and the Lord sent him a humble spirit.

 Oftentimes, tears so divine trickled down his wrinkled skin falling from his saintly grin.
 I remember when he testified, he cried; then got so tickled in the Spirit rejoicing over his salvation experience.
 I truly miss him so; for it is these kindly old saints which make for preaching a blessed challenge.